Shreyas-ITB/VerusTransactionCalculator/README.md

 - Includes the price changes in your desired currency.
 - Goes through each and every transaction that you have made.
 - Includes the provided amount and the settled amount.

+## Note
+- The time it takes depends on the number of transactions you have made from the address.
+- It also depends on your network speed.